THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 You could use spreadsheets or apps to automate the process for you.

-The choice is what works best for you.
+The best choice is what works best for you.

-- Read now: Click here for 15 free budget templates
+- Read now: Click here for the best free budget templates

-- Read now: Click here to learn why so many people love budgeting with Tiller Money
+- Read now: Learn why so many people love budgeting with Tiller Money

-As you create your budget, you may need to cut out some spending so you can put the most money toward your debt.
+As you create your budget, if your monthly income isn’t enough, you may need to cut out some spending to put the most money toward your debt.

 Once your budget is all set up, you can move on to creating a plan to pay down your debt.